 9. DECIDES to finance the recruitment process including the fees of the executive search firm with adequate funding of the Convention budget, and REQUESTS that the Subgroup on Finance prepare a proposed amendment to the budget and present it to the Standing Committee for its decision;

+[9bis.
+Requests the Recruitment Committee’s regional representatives to conduct consultations with entire Regional Groups before the candidate interview process begins in order to solicit input on Contracting Parties’ priorities in a new Secretary general.]

+[9ter Encourages Regional Groups to submit ideally 1-3 interview questions that will be asked to each candidate during the interview process.]

-10. DECIDES that IUCN will be in charge of the recruitment procedure, under the supervision of the Chair of the Standing Committee, while reporting to the Recruitment Committee, with inter alia the following tasks:
+10. DECIDES that IUCN will be in charge of the recruitment procedure, under the supervision of the Chair of the Standing Committee [or the Vice-Chair in case of the Chair’s absence], while reporting to the Recruitment Committee, with inter alia the following tasks:

 a. to propose the schedule for the recruitment process for approval by the Recruitment Committee ;